isar/isar/docs/docs/crud.md

 ```

 :::tip
 It is recommended to use the asynchronous version of the method in your UI isolate.
-Since Isar is very fast, it is often fine to use the synchronous version.
+Since Isar is very fast, it is often fine however to use the synchronous version.
 :::

 ### Query records